Windows OS Hub

 create new ad user object using powershell

-As you can see, a new user account has been created in the default Users container and is disabled.
-To use this account, you must enable it (Enable-ADAccount cmdlet), set its password (Set-ADAccountPassword cmdlet) and/or other attributes (if necessary).
+As you can see, a new user account has been created in the default Users container.
+This user is disabled by default.
+To use this account, you must enable it (Enable-ADAccount cmdlet), set its password (Set-ADAccountPassword cmdlet) configure other attributes (if necessary).

-To create a full-featured user account in the specific AD container of the domain (OU) with the password and immediately enable the user’s object, use this command:
+To create a new account in a specific Active Directory container of the domain (OU) with a password and enable it immediately, use the following command:

 New-ADUser How to Create New Active Directory Users with PowerShell

 Note.
-The user’s password must comply with the domain password security policy by length, complexity, etc., otherwise the cmdlet will return the error: New-ADUser : The password does not meet the length, complexity, or history requirement of the domain.
+The user’s password must comply with the domain password security policy by length, complexity, etc., otherwise, the cmdlet will return the error: New-ADUser: The password does not meet the length, complexity, or history requirement of the domain.
+You can use a ready-made PowerShell script to generate a complex password for each user.

-You can get the information about the created domain user object with Get-ADUser cmdlet:
+You can get the information about the created domain user using the Get-ADUser cmdlet:

 Get-ADUser a.schmidt

-Bulk Create AD Users from a CVS File Using PowerShell Script
+Bulk Create Active Directory Users from CSV with PowerShell

-For example, my Excel file of users consists of 8 columns and has the following header format:
+Fill in the required user attributes in the CSV (Excel) file format.
+For example, my Excel file with users has 8 columns and has the following header format:

 FirstName;LastName;SamAccountName;Phone;Department;JobTitle;Password;OU

-Fill in the user data and save the Excel file into the CSV format with commas as separating character.
+Save the Excel file as a CSV format with commas as delimiter.
 The encoding must be set to UTF-8 (it’s important!).
-The values of the OU column contain commas, so you must use double quotes.

 Create New Active Directory Users with Excel and PowerShell

-Now you can import this CSV file (create_new_ad_users.csv) and create new users in the AD domain.
-The code of the ready PowerShell script is shown below:
+Now you can import this CSV file (create_ad_users.csv) and create new users in the AD domain.
+See the following example of a PowerShell script that can be used to create users in Active Directory.

 Bulk crea AD users using a CSV file and New-ADUser

-Note.
-If you are using “;” as a separating character in your CSV file, add -delimiter “;” argument to your Import-Csv cmdlet.
+• If “;” is used as the delimiter character for the CSV file, add the -delimiter ";" as an argument of your Import-Csv command;

 Import-Module activedirectory